noah-art3mis/bookbinder/README.md

 ## TODO

+-   fix cost estimation to estimate just the file that was generated
 -   fix batch notebook to work when the batch job uses several files.
 -   refactor
 -   add poetry